-When 90 minutes of action isn't enough to decide a winner in college soccer, the game can move into an overtime period much like the professional game.
-There are a few differences to note, however, and a 2022 rule change that affects how often overtime is played at the college level.
+When 90 minutes of action isn't enough to decide a winner in both men's and women's college soccer, the game can move into an overtime period much like the professional game.
+There are a few differences to note, however, and a 2022 rule change that affects exactly when overtime is played at the college level.

 No OT in the regular season

-The rule: Ahead of the 2022 season, the NCAA Playing Rules Oversight Panel changed overtime rules.
+The rule: The NCAA Playing Rules Oversight Panel changed overtime rules in 2022.
 Now, regular season matches that are tied at the end of the 90 minutes of regulation will end in a tie.
 Previously, college soccer games in a stalemate after full time would enter two 10-minute periods of sudden-death overtime, known colloquially as "golden goal" rules, and games would only end in a tie if the score remained even after 110 minutes.

 What it means: The rule change cuts down the total minutes of soccer a team can play over the course of the season and also evens out each team's schedule, meaning everyone has played the same amount of minutes and no team will have played significantly more than any opponent (with the fatigue that comes with that).